knpuniversity/symfony4/sfcasts/uploads/cached-s3-filesystem.md

 And because the cached adapter *does* cache this, the *third* time LiipImagineBundle calls `exists`, Flysystem will immediately return `true` without talking to S3.

+***TIP
+If you're using version 4 of `oneup/flysystem-bundle` (so, `flysystem` v2), the `league/flysystem-cached-adapter` will not work - it was not updated to support flysystem v2.
+Someone has created a cached adapter - https://github.com/Lustmored/flysystem-v2-simple-cache-adapter - but configuring it requires extra steps.
+***

 To get this rocking, copy the composer require line, find your terminal and paste to download this "cached" Flysystem adapter.